nilearn/nilearn/doc/ward_clustering.rst

     :start-after: # Compute the ward with more clusters, should be faster
     :end-before: ### Show result ###############################################################

-Now that the component tree has been computed, computation is must faster.
+Now that the component tree has been computed, computation is must faster thanks to caching.
 You should have the result in less than 1 second.

 Post-Processing and visualization
 ===================================